JShef/SDA_Project/README.md

 # Required Packages

-The following (less common) packages are required for running the code from our various python files, alongside commonly used packages: scipy, statsmodels, arch, joblib, pmdarima, itertools
+The following (less common) packages are required for running the code from our various python files, alongside commonly used packages: scipy, seaborn, statsmodels, arch, joblib, pmdarima, itertools